 Help for Veterans Through American Addiction Centers

-American Addiction Centers (AAC) prides itself on its veterans’ specific treatment track.
-The Salute to Recovery Program is available at two of AAC’s facilities: Desert Hope in Nevada and Recovery First in Florida.
+American Addiction Centers (AAC) prides itself on its Veterans’ specific treatment track.
+The Salute to Recovery Program is available at all of our facilities across the country.
+Every AAC location is a VA community care provider (CCP).

-If you or a loved one is a Marine or a USMC veteran struggling with alcohol abuse and addiction, don’t wait to retake control.
+If you or a loved one is a Marine or a USMC Veteran struggling with alcohol or drug use and addiction, don’t wait to get help.
 A healthy life in recovery is just a phone call away.
 Call to speak with a caring admissions navigator and start the treatment admissions process.